Hassan-Eid-Hassan/bash-script/kubernetes/README.md

     sudo swapoff -a
     ```

+## Contribution Guidelines

+Contributions and feedback are welcome.
+Please follow the repository's guidelines when contributing.

 ## Thank You

-Thank you for using the scripts.
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or contribute to the repository.
+Thank you for using these scripts!
+If you have any suggestions for improvements, feel free to provide feedback.